 21. Security Week

 This news website is one of the resources for cybersecurity students focused on cybersecurity issues within the industry.
-Some topics may include risk management, cybercrimes, application security and cloud security.
+Some topics may include risk management, cybercrimes, application security, and cloud security.
 Many articles are written by top experts in the cybersecurity field.
-The site may also provide how to protect your personal information, as well as offering virtual events.
+The site may also provide how to protect your personal information, as well as offer virtual events.

 23. Black Hat

 Black Hat holds annual conferences, events, and training camps on the latest information security research, development, and trends in Cybersecurity to security professionals in a vendor-neutral environment.
-Launched in 1997 in Las Vegas, the company is now a globally accepted institution spanning over U.S., Europe and Asia.
+Launched in 1997 in Las Vegas, the company is now a globally accepted institution spanning over the U.S., Europe, and Asia.

 CSA is one of the world’s leading nonprofit organizations dedicated to raising awareness of security practices and helping ensure a secure cloud computing environment for all cloud users.
 Because of their high influence in the cybersecurity community, the CSA also encourages security executives to accept data-centric security operations and influence cloud-based fusion to its users.

 Founded in 1985, the National Security Institute was created to protect many of the nation’s technology and business secrets that are sensitive in nature.
-They serve government agencies, military branches and defense contractors by dedicating their time in finding solutions and understanding domestic and international threats to national security.
+They serve government agencies, military branches, and defense contractors by dedicating their time to finding solutions and understanding domestic and international threats to national security.
 The NSI is now one of the leading national security organizations.

 ASIS offers a variety of educational programs, certifications, and security information to many security personnel, managers, and businesses.
 Established in 1955, ASIS offers numerous resources to help cybersecurity-bound students prepare for job placement.
 The organization also works alongside security managers, businesses, the media, government officials, and the public to help expand their network, knowledge, and skills in Security measures.